-Learn what UTM's are, and how to track Traffic Sources using them!
+Quick guide on what UTM's are, and how to track Traffic Sources

 What are UTM's?

-These parameters attach UTM codes to the end of a web address to create a unique tracking code.
+These are parameters that attach UTM codes to the end of a web address to create a unique tracking code.

 When a user clicks on the link, the tags are sent back to Funnelytics, giving you insight on how many people are coming through your various traffic sources (which marketing asset the contact clicked on).

 In this video, we'll show you how to track your entire funnel using UTM links and how to set them up.